simgrid/simgrid/docs/source/app_s4u.rst

 =====================

-You can retrieve any existing mailbox from its name (which is a unique string, just like a twitter tag).
-This results in a versatile mechanism that can be used to build many different situations.
+You can retrieve any existing mailbox from its name (which is a unique string, just like a Twitter tag).
+This results in a versatile tool that can be used to build many different situations.

 To model classical socket communications, use "hostname:port" as